-This website was developed as part of Birmingham City Council's Community Asset Transfer Development Programme 2009-10 which was funded by AWM.
-Here you can find the story of our two pilot projects and pick up general lessons learnt on asset transfer as well as more up to date information on our new Community Asset Transfer Protocol.
+This website was developed as part of Birmingham City Council's Community Asset Transfer Development Programme 2009-10.
+Here you can find the story of two pilot projects and lessons learnt on asset transfer.
+There's also information on our new CAT Protocol.

 Persuading Local Authorities to understand, support and resource Community Asset Development can be quite a challenge.
 Through the Advancing Assets for Communities Programme however, 100 local authorities rose to the challenge of developing a robust and strategic approach to Asset Transfer.